Visualization of the question, "What is DMT?"

 • Paranoia

-The above signs can also indicate severe mental illnesses like schizophrenia, so it is vital to get the person immediate medical attention.
+The above signs can also indicate severe mental illness like schizophrenia, so it is vital to get the person immediate medical attention.
 DMT has been known to trigger schizophrenia in people with a family history of this condition.
 Combining schizophrenia with DMT can put one at a higher risk of suicidal thoughts alongside severe paranoia and hallucinations.

 It can be challenging to quit using dimethyltryptamine on your own without the proper support.
 But with the evidence-based treatment programs at Promises Brazos Valley, you do not have to go at it alone.
-Contact Promises Brazos Valley today at 979.426.0086 to learn more about our individualized treatment plans and how we can help you safely overcome DMT addiction.
+Contact Promises Brazos Valley today at to learn more about our individualized addiction treatment plans and how we can help you safely overcome DMT addiction.

 Scroll to Top